fatemabhayani/ATM/phase2/phase2/README.txt

   Bill, Deposit, Transfer, and Withdraw.

 8. package phase2.Tradable
-- Includes the ForeignCurrency and CryptoCurrency classes that represents different types of currency that users can make transactions with.
+- Includes the ForeignCurrency, CryptoCurrency, and Stock classes that represents different types of objects that users can make transactions with.
 This includes a convert method which converts to other types of currency.

 ------------------------HOW TO RUN THE PROGRAM?---------------------------- Run EntryDisplay.java to run the entire program.
+To load the program with tellers and a few users, run the main method in DataSaver.java before running EntryDisplay.
+To view the functionality of Investments, run the demo in the main method of InvestmentAccount.java.

 ------------------------HOW TO ACCESS THE BANK EMPLOYEE ACCOUNTS?------------------------ The bank manager and 5 bank tellers already have accounts set up.
 To access the bank manager, enter